omdevteam/om/docs_src/docs/errors.md

 `OmMissingDependencyError`
 :  One of the optional Python module needed by OM is not installed.
-This error often happens with python modules that are tied to specific to facility frameworks (for example, the `psana` module).
+This error often happens with python modules that are tied to a specific facility's framework (for example, the `psana` module).
 One of the core developers should be contacted.